 This course provides participation in programs individually designed to assist students in their mastery of basic study techniques necessary for successful achievement in college courses.
 Some topics that may be addressed are note-taking, test preparation, textbook reading, and time management.
-This course may be taken four times.
 (Formerly READ 960ABCD, READ 961ABCD, READ 962ABCD and READ 963ABCD)